the yellow bandstand near Puerto Limon cruise port

 The first time our ship docked in Puerto Limón, the sky was grey and heavy with rain clouds.
-These foreboding clouds weren’t quite ready to burst but had surely been on the brink of eruption for hours; and the air was sticky and clung to your skin like clingfilm.
-It was all rather full on I tell ya.
+These foreboding clouds weren’t quite ready to burst, but had surely been on the brink of eruption for hours.
+The air was sticky and clung to your skin like clingfilm.
+It was all rather intense, to be honest.
 We didn’t have a lot of time that day to explore, so we made do with stomping the city streets as best as we could, attempting to get a feel for Costa Rica without ever straying too far from the port, for fear of not making it back in time for work.

-Puerto Limón is located on the Eastern coast of Costa Rica, and is the capital of Limón Province.
-The amazing thing about this city in particular is the fact that it’s so diverse; a big portion of Limón’s population is descended from African slaves (brought over by the Spanish when they were on their mission to conquer the world back in the day), and also from workers from the Caribbean Islands, Italy, and China, who arrived in the late 19th century to work on a railroad connecting the Limón to San José.
+Puerto Limón cruise port is located on the Eastern coast of Costa Rica, and the city is the capital of Limón Province.
+The amazing thing about it is the fact that it’s so diverse: a big portion of Limón’s population is descended from African slaves (brought over by the Spanish when they were on their mission to conquer the world back in the day), and also from workers from the Caribbean Islands, Italy, and China, who arrived in the late 19th century to work on a railroad connecting Limón to San José.

 Right up until 1948 the Costa Rican government refused to recognise Afro-Caribbeans as citizens and so they weren’t allowed to travel anywhere outside of the area, resulting in a city that is still home to the majority of the Afro-Costa Rican population.
 Therefore this area is heavily influenced by Afro-Caribbean traditions in comparison to the rest of the country.